tent/tentd-omnibus/README.md

 TENT_ENTITY    | Optional | Defaults to the mounted path of tentd API_ROOT       | Optional | Defaults to TENT_ENTITY, must point to where tentd is mounted.
 ASSET_ROOT     | Optional | Defaults to `/assets`.
+PATH_PREFIX    | Optional | Mounts all components with the prefix.

 **tentd**